How do I write accurate Chicago style footnotes?

 – Explore the rules of formatting footnotes in Chicago

-In Lesson 1 of this short course on adding Chicago footnotes, we looked at three combinations of reference feature in the Chicago style: citations, endnotes or footnotes and bibliographies.
+In Chapter 1 of this short reader on adding Chicago footnotes, we looked at three combinations of reference feature in the Chicago style: citations, endnotes or footnotes and bibliographies.
 We discussed how sources are cited in Chicago using these features and we explored how to determine which source information should and shouldn’t be cited.
-In this final lesson on the subject, we next focus specifically on building, arranging, formatting and displaying notes in this style of referencing, offering examples to help guide students through the process.
+In this final chapter on the subject, we next focus specifically on building, arranging, formatting and displaying notes in this style of referencing, offering examples to help guide students through the process.

 Are footnotes similar to bibliography references?

-As was briefly demonstrated in Lesson 1, footnotes (or endnotes) and bibliography references are very similar in the Chicago style:
+As was briefly demonstrated in Chapter 1, footnotes (or endnotes) and bibliography references are very similar in the Chicago style:

 Both footnotes and bibliography references offer comprehensive information about the source being cited and are placed outside of the main text – unlike citations.

 Footnotes and references are also both constructed by a writer through the gathering of source details across a number of key reference elements.
 These elements change depending on the source type being cited.
 While a conference proceeding might have six elements for example, a book may have four – or a journal article might have six different elements (see our reader on referencing sources in Chicago to see the patterns for each source type).
 This is exemplified in the two figures below.
 On the left we have the six necessary reference elements for these source types and next to those elements the source details:

 How should Chicago footnotes be formatted?